Linkaynn/code-stats-ranking/README.md

 2. Add your username of Code:Stats to ``assets/code-staters-data.ts``
 3. Send the pull request and that's it ✨

-Travis will deploy to Github Pages and you will see your position in the ranking very soon :)
+Github actions will deploy to Github Pages and you will see your position in the ranking very soon :)

 ## To-do